gromacs/gromacs/docs/dev-manual/naming.rst

   readability and/or usability of the API, but this should then be clearly documented.

-  There can also be a :file:`{file}-impl.h` file that declares classes or functions that are not accessible outside the module.
-If the whole file only declares symbols internal to the module, then the :file:`-impl.h` suffix is omitted.
+  There can also be a :file:`{file}_impl.h` file that declares classes or functions that are not accessible outside the module.
+If the whole file only declares symbols internal to the module, then the :file:`_impl.h` suffix is omitted.

   In most cases, declarations that are not used outside a single source file